Is 1:1 Always Most Powerful? Why Careful Determination of Allocation Ratios Matters in Trial Design: Introduction

 This long-held assumption that equal allocation maximises power is conditional.
 Its mathematical validity rests on the crucial prerequisite that the outcome variances within the compared groups are equal.
-Yet, this assumption of homoscedasticity is often questionable in practice and may often be violated in many settings \citep{Ruxton2006}.
+However, this assumption of homoscedasticity is often questionable in practice and may naturally be violated in many settings \citep{Ruxton2006}.
 When this condition of equal variances is not met, the optimality of equal allocation is no longer guaranteed.
-This means that by moving away from a 1:1 ratio, we may achieve superior performance, for instance, through fixed unequal allocation (by sampling more from the more variable arm) or through Response-Adaptive Randomisation (RAR), where allocation probabilities are dynamically adjusted as data accrues and variance estimates improve.
-The objective of this paper is to challenge the conventional default application of equal allocation and establish a fundamental point: that equal allocation is not a universal optimum.
+For commonly used primary endpoints like binary (yes/no) and time-to-event, the inherent spread of the outcomes (variance) is mathematically determined by the expected success or event rates.
+Therefore, the anticipated treatment difference does more than just define the minimal clinically important difference (MCID); it mathematically implies that the variance of the control and experimental arms will necessarily be different, which then enables the direct calculation of an optimal unequal allocation ratio.
+Consequently, the standard 1:1 allocation is almost always automatically suboptimal for these endpoints.
+This means that for such endpoints, by moving away from a 1:1 ratio, we may achieve superior performance in terms of power, often alongside other benefits such as patient outcomes.
+This superior performance can be achieved through allocation strategies such as fixed unequal allocation (by sampling more from the more variable arm) or response-adaptive randomisation (RAR), where allocation probabilities are dynamically adjusted as data accrue and variance estimates improve.

+The objective of this paper is to challenge the conventional default application of equal allocation and convey a fundamental point: that equal allocation is not a universal optimum.
 We argue that a well-reasoned allocation ratio, informed by beliefs about outcome variances (even if it deviates from equal allocation), is a superior option to defaulting to 1:1 without careful consideration of outcome group variability.
+This conclusion is particularly relevant for confirmatory clinical trials using binary or time-to-event endpoints, as these remain among the most frequently used measures in current statistical practice, for example, \cite{thompson2025RR} reports that 28\% of confirmatory two-arm superiority clinical trials employ a binary endpoint.
+The principle also holds true for continuous endpoints where the variance may reasonably differ between the treatment and control arms.